hikhadijah/hikhadijah/README.md

 ### Hi there 👋

-Perkenalkan nama saya **Siti Nur Khadijah**.
+Introduce myself, my name is **Khadijah**.

-- 🌱 I’m currently learning Cloud Computing at Bangkit 2023
+- 🌱 I’m currently Mentor Cloud Computing at Bangkit Academy 2024
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/sitinurkhadijaah/)
 - 😄 Pronouns: she / her